 Stuart got to enjoy San Pedro a few days before he left on Good Thursday - we were sorry to see him go.
 Here we are ‘wearing’ the traditional traje of San Pedro.

-These ratchets are LOUD and proceed every procession in San Pedro.
+These ratchets are LOUD and precede every procession in San Pedro.
 Small boys have little ones and Stuart was sort of dared to try this huge one.
 Nailed it!
 You can get a peek of Volcán San Pedro in the background.

 These are alfombras - the street carpets that they build ahead of the Good Friday procession that are demolished as the procession proceeds through the streets.
 Most don’t have fruit and vegetables these days because it’s considered insensitive with so many hungry people in town - pine needles, flowers and flower petals, and sawdust are more common.